ryvon21/HIIT-timer-app/README.md

-This was a self directed project for my last semester of college;  used to demonstrate my knowledge of different front-end technologies and more specifically, React.
-To demonstrate my ability to understand and use hooks, props and states.

-The technologies implemented in this project are React, a significant amount of VanillaJS, JSX, and CSS.
-I chose to use the create-react-app boilerplate to minimize initial setup and invest more time in developing the actual application.
+Self directed project from college, built to demonstrate knowledge of React.
+Other technologies used were Javascript, and a touch of CSS.